Pakistan's new govt may have to roll back fuel, power subsidies

 IMF BAILOUT

-Pakistan is in the midst of a $6 billion IMF bailout programme and is yet to clear its seventh review that would release over $900 million and unlock other funding that depends on the fund's clearance.
+Pakistan is in the midst of a $6 billion IMF bailout programme and has yet to clear its seventh review, which would release over $900 million and unlock other funding that depends on the fund's clearance.

 The seventh review started in early March, but no agreement had been reached before the collapse of Khan's government.

-"Following the no confidence motion, the IMF stands ready to engage with the Pakistan government and enquire about its policy plans," IMF's Resident Representative Esther Perez Ruiz told Reuters.
+"Following the no-confidence motion, the IMF stands ready to engage with the Pakistan government and enquire about its policy plans," IMF Resident Representative Esther Perez Ruiz told Reuters.

-Pakistan has enough reserves to finance 45 to 50 days' worth of imports, Ismail said.
-Foreign exchange reserves held by the central bank fell to $11.3 billion from $16.2 billion in the matter of a month, according to figures released last week.
+Pakistan has enough reserves to finance 45-50 days' worth of imports, Ismail said.
+Foreign exchange reserves held by the central bank fell to $10.8 billion from $16.2 billion in the matter of a month, according to figures released on Thursday.

-A reversal of the fuel subsidies will be politically sensitive for the new government trying to shore up popular support at a time when inflation is running at 12.7%.
+A reversal of the fuel subsidies will be politically sensitive for a new government trying to shore up popular support at a time when inflation is running at 12.7%.

 ($1 = 181.0000 Pakistani rupees)

-(Additional reporting by Syed Raza Hassan; Editing by Sanjeev Miglani and Tomasz Janowski)
+(Additional reporting by Syed Raza Hassan; Editing by Sanjeev Miglani, Tomasz Janowski and Mark Heinrich)

 ((GibranNaiyyar.Peshimam@thomsonreuters.com; +923018217003;))